ArctosDB/documentation-wiki/_how_to/start-object-tracking.markdown

 authors:
 date_updated: 2018-04-10, 2018-10-17
 redirect_from:
+  - /how_to/How-to-Start-Object-Tracking.html
   - /how_to/How-to-Start-Object-Tracking/
+  - /how_to/how-to-start-object-tracking.html
+  - /how_to/how-to-start-object-tracking/
-author(s): Kyndall Hildebrandt, Mariel Campbell, Teresa Mayfield-Meyer
+author(s): Kyndall Hildebrandt, Mariel Campbell, Teresa Mayfield-Meyer---
----

 [Object Tracking Documentation]({% link _documentation/container.markdown %})